puzzledoyster/puzzledoyster.github.io/_pages/about.md

-<b>Academic Background:</b> I did my PhD at the University of Birmingham, under the supervision of <a href="https://www.cs.bham.ac.uk/~sjv/" target ="_blank"> Steve Vickers</a>.
+<b>Academic Background:</b> I did my PhD at the University of Birmingham, under the supervision of <a href="https://sjvickers.github.io/"> Steve Vickers</a>.
 My thesis investigated various interactions between arithmetic geometry and logic, guided by the unique lens of topos theory.

 <ul><li> Thesis : Adelic Geometry via Topos Theory <a href="/publications/FINALSUBMISSION.pdf">PDF</a>.
 Here's a brief <a href="/publications/ThesisWork.pdf"> overview</a>. </li></ul>